 1 Year 3 Years 5 Years 10 Years

-Class I \$158 \$504 \$875 \$1,916
+Class I \$137 \$430 \$744 \$1,634

-Class N \$183 \$581 \$1,004 \$2,185
+Class N \$163 \$507 \$875 \$1.910

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-For the fiscal year ended October 31, 2021, the Fund's portfolio turnover rate was 8% of the average value of its portfolio.
+For the fiscal year ended October 31, 2022, the Fund's portfolio turnover rate was 860% of the average value of its portfolio.
+The Increased portfolio turnover is due to extreme volatility in fixed income markets and multiple counter-trends during the year leading to exposure changes in the Fund.